Boston Omaha Corporation (BOC): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-The strategic direction and operational control since 2015 have been led by Co-Chairmen & Co-Chief Executive Officers, Adam K. Peterson and Alex Buffett Rozek.
+The strategic direction was established and is led by Co-Chairmen and Co-Chief Executive Officers, Adam K. Peterson and Alex Buffett Rozek.

 Initial capital/funding

-While initial operations were funded through private transactions and restructuring, a significant public funding event was the company's Initial Public Offering (IPO) in 2017, raising approximately $100 million.
+The company's initial significant public funding event was its Initial Public Offering (IPO) in 2017, which raised approximately $100 million in capital to fuel its acquisition-driven growth strategy.

 Year Key Event Significance

-2020 Acquisition of General Indemnity Group (GIG) Expanded operations into the surety insurance business, diversifying revenue streams.
+2019-2020 Acquisition of General Indemnity Group, LLC (GIG) Expanded into the surety insurance business, adding a stable, float-generating financial services pillar to the portfolio.

 Boston Omaha Corporation (BOC) Ownership Structure